 Also camera image synchronisation need to be much better then 0.1 ms (hudl sports model).

-Since the used camera's are not synchronized in hardware with each other, but in software via audio injection or fiber signals, this already gives an error of 30m/s x 100us = 3mm.
+Since the used camera's are not synchronized in hardware with each other, but in software, this already gives an error of 30m/s x 100us = 3mm.

 All pictures/frames, each camera provides, are in 2D.
 From one picture it is not possible to state how far away the ball is from the camera.
 One can guess how far away by comparing the ball size relative to other objects.
-This does not provide mm accuracy at 20+meter distance.
+This does for sure not give a mm accuracy at 20+meter distance.
 Calibrating the camera system takes therefore a few man-days of work.
-During match-day, a system operator is required.
-Driving the total cost up to €8000/match.
+During match-day, a system operator is required. driving the total cost up to €8000/match.

-4 Thermal expansion [error estimation: 25mm]
+Thermal expansion [error estimation: 25mm]

 Another effect is thermal expansion of the camera and its mounting.
-At 70m away from the area of interest (the goal area).
+At 70m away from the area of interest (the goal).
 A slight rotation of 0.02 degree in camera angle will cause a 25mm error / shift in the camera image.
-According to Hawkeye operators there is no temperature compensation when conditions change during the match or image processing re-calibration when reference objects shift.
+According to Hawkeye operators there is no temperature compensation when conditions change during the match.
 Thermal expansion of UWB anchors will cause errors below a few mm.